pubnub/ruby/Pubnub Ruby SDK upgrade guide.md

 * `:ttl` - accepts integer value.
 Specifies how long published message should be stored in history

 #### History
-* `:include_token` - if set to true, messages will be returned with their timetokens
+* `:include_token` - if set to true, messages will be returned with their time tokens

 ## Changes worth mention
 ### REQUEST_MESSGE_COUNT_EXCEEDED
-When there's **really** high traffic on channel there's chance that subscribe will hit retreival limit (100 messages at once).
-The REQUEST_MESSGE_COUNT_EXCEEDED status envelope will be passed to all listeners so your system will be informed that there is possiblity there are messages that wasn't retreived.
-You can then run `history` call to retreive that messages.
+When there's **really** high traffic on channel there's chance that subscribe will hit retrieval limit (100 messages at once).
+The REQUEST_MESSGE_COUNT_EXCEEDED status envelope will be passed to all listeners when subscribe hit limit.
+You can then run `history` call to retrieve that messages.

 ### Super Admin Mode
 When secret_key is provided Pubnub Client is in super admin mode.
 PAM restrictions don't affect this client.